 Jennifer Block is an independent journalist who writes frequently about health, gender, and contested areas of medicine.
-Her articles and commentary have appeared in The BMJ, The Washington Post Magazine, Newsweek, The Cut, The New York Times, the Los Angeles Times, the Guardian, Pacific Standard, The Baffler, and many other outlets.
+Her articles and commentary have appeared in The Boston Globe, Romper, The BMJ, The Cut, The New York Times, The Baffler, and many other outlets.

-A reporter with Type Investigations (formerly The Investigative Fund at the Nation Institute), Jennifer won several awards for her investigative reporting on the permanent contraceptive implant Essure, which has since been discontinued.
+As a reporter with Type Investigations, Jennifer won several awards for her investigative reporting on the permanent contraceptive implant Essure (Washington Post Magazine cover story and Reveal radio show), which was subsequently removed from the market.
 For early chapters of Everything Below the Waist, she won a Whiting Creative Nonfiction Grant.

-Her first book, Pushed, led a wave of attention to the national crisis in maternity care and was named a “Best Book of 2007” by Kirkus Reviews and a “Best Consumer Health Book” by Library Journal.
+Her first book, Pushed, led a wave of attention to the national crisis in maternity care and is a foundational text in university curricula and birth worker training.
+It won a “Best Book” designation from Kirkus Reviews and was named a “Best Consumer Health Book” by Library Journal.